Family Interrelationships

 NSIBS: Number of own siblings in household

 The additional individual-level constructed variables on family and household relationships listed in Table 3 are fully illustrated in Table 4.
 FAMSIZE (Number of own family members) and FAMUNIT (Family unit membership) use the same definition of family employed for NFAMS.
 FAMSIZE is useful for creating a variety of family measures.
 For example, to determine if a family contains extended kin beyond spouse and children, one can subtract the size of the immediate family (spouse and children) from FAMSIZE; if the result is greater than one, there are other kin present.
-More complex measures of extended family configurations can be constructed using FAMUNIT, which in combination with SERIAL provides a unique identifier for each related group in the census.
+More complex measures of extended family configurations can be constructed using FAMUNIT, which in combination with YEAR and SERIAL provides a unique identifier for each related group in the sample.

 Table 4.
 Family Relationships with Additional Constructed Family Variables